depoc/depopy/README.md

 # Depoc API Python Library

 I built this library to simplify interaction with the Depoc API, which I'm currently developing.
-It enables convenient HTTP requests - retrieving, creating, updating, and deleting resources - and allows me to uae the API daily in a real business environment.
+It enables convenient HTTP requests - retrieving, creating, updating, and deleting resources - and allows me to use the API daily in a real business environment.

 This library also includes a CLI tool, accessible via the `depoc` command, which will be described in detail later.